labgrid-project/labgrid/doc/configuration.rst

     defaults to "enter Password: "
   - boot_expression (str): optional, regex to match the uboot start string defaults to "U-Boot 20\d+"
+  - bootstring (str): optional, regex to match on Linux Kernel boot

 BareboxDriver
 ~~~~~~~~~~~~~